 You might need to modify

-npm install commands that access remote repositories (npmjs, for example) for installing Node JS modules; if your internet access is through a proxy server.
+git commands that access (to update and read from) remote repositories if your internet access is through a proxy server.

 Proxy servers are common in college and business type environments.

 You can locate your proxy settings from your browser’s settings panel.

 Once you have obtained the proxy settings (server URL, port, username and password); you need to configure your git as follows:

 <port> with the values specific to your proxy server credentials.
 These fields are optional.
 For instance, your proxy server might not even require

 <password>, or that it might be running on port 80 (in which case

 When Not to Use

 git commands with proxy settings, if either of the following happens